yinxusen/deepword/tutorial.md

 NLP venues.
 Though text-based game playing is still a niche domain, I'm optimistic about the future.

-I hope the code can be user for
+I hope the code can be used for

 - beginners to learn how to write reinforcement learning code
 - researchers to run comparison experiments, or to reach next step of game-playing
 - domain experts that convert their problems into games to solve

+## Overview

+What is DQN and how it works

 ## Install requirements